 Working in partnership with NUDOR in Rwanda, our project is helping people with disabilities to earn a living and be financially independent by:

 - Enabling them to access small loans and support through village savings schemes.

 - Setting up and supporting Village Savings and Loan Associations (VSLA) – a proven approach that supports small groups of people to save together and take small loans from those savings, which can be used to set up small businesses or invest in income generating activities.

 - Training group members in financial management, entrepreneurship, improved farming methodologies, climate resilience, rain water harvesting and solar energy.

-The project will support 14,000 people with disabilities across four new districts in Rwanda (Nyanza, Ruhango, Rutsiro and Rusizi), helping them to work sustainably and making a lasting impact on lives.
+The project aims to support 14,000 people with disabilities across four districts in Rwanda (Nyanza, Ruhango, Rutsiro and Rusizi), helping them to work sustainably and making a lasting impact on lives.